ErsinAgirman/Pixel-Saga-Adventure-Game/README.md

 I added Pause Button and Movement Buttons for playing to the Android Devices.
 (Switch Project) And I added FPS script to set fps 60hz.

+Day8
+Some Bugs fixed.
+let me tell you some bugs i fixed ;

+Moving Platform Bug:
+We could stick to the moving platform, so I created a material called Friction Zero to prevent this from happening.
+"FrictionZero" it is a Material, there is two values, Friction and Bounciness, I set them both equal to zero.